janderson16/apicurious/README.md

 ## About the app

 APICurious is a personalized GitHub interface that provides users' with highlights reel of their GitHub activity without any of that pesky code.
 User's can access a list of their lastest commits, repositories, organizations, followers, people following them, as well as all GitHub activity for them.
 There's also a link to the real GitHub in case you feel like doing some actual work.
+It uses the Faraday gem to hit GitHub's API.
+It makes use of GitHub's OAuth service to log in and provide a user token that's attached to query parameters.
+A PostgreSQL database was used to store user data.

 [Production link](https://warm-ocean-46875.herokuapp.com/)